 As soon as you enter the village with your car, park in the square on your left.
 From there, there is a short and easy walking trail between red volcanic rock formation with incredible shapes.
 At the end of the trail, you will arrive in a terrace from which you can admire from above this particular green lake: this colour is due to some plant species living on the surface of its waters.

 You will notice that the lake is located in a rocky crescent-shaped, separated by the sea only from a black sandy tongue.
 This crescent-shaped is a volcanic crater, and the lake had origin where it sank beneath the sea level.

 This green lagoon communicates with the ocean through an underground canal.

-It is a natural reserve and therefore it is not possible to get close to have a bath inside!
+It’s a natural reserve and therefore it’s not possible to get close to have a bath inside!